timyiu478/mit-distributed-systems/papers/write-ups/raft.md

         * this is especially important in unreliable networks where it is likely that followers have different logs; in those situations, you will often end up with only a small number of servers that a majority of servers are willing to vote for.
 If you reset the election timer whenever someone asks you to vote for them, this makes it equally likely for a server with an outdated log to step forward as for a server with a longer log.
         * the servers with the more up-to-date logs won’t be interrupted by outdated servers’ elections, and so are more likely to complete the election and become the leader
 * The leader needs to update *nextIndex[]* and *matchIndex[]* if the appendEntriesRPC succeed.
 But it does not tell what are the values should them update to.
-* When handling AppendEntries request, should the follower/candidate update the heartbeat and transit to follower state if its'log doesn’t contain an entry at prevLogIndex whose term matches prevLogTerm?

 ## Questions